-Line 1: The current date and time.

-Line 2: The Currently Recording: status message.

-Line 3: The current SD memory card slot that the recorder is writing to (A or B), followed by the beginning and ending times of the current recording period or CONTINUOUS if the schedule is set to record all the time (the Quick Start Record Always schedule for example).
-On the right side of the same line is the running count of recording files saved since the recorder was last powered on.

-Line 4: The state of the device and the sample rate.
+- Line 1: The current date and time. - Line 2: The Currently recording: status message. - Line 3: The current card slot that the recorder is writing to (A or B) followed by the beginning and ending times of the current recording period or CONTINUOUS if the schedule is set to record all the time (the Quick Start Record Always schedule for example).
+On the right side of the same line is the running count of recording files saved since the recorder was last powered on. - Line 4: The current recording channel and sample rate.